-- a) Toxicity considered unacceptable by the Principal Investigator - b) Patient/guardian requests to discontinue treatment and/or observation for any reason. - c) A suitable organ has been located and the patient is able to undergo a liver or liver/intestinal transplant. - d) Decision by the Principal Investigator that termination is in the patient's best medical interest. - e) Patient is lost to follow up.
+- a) Toxicity considered unacceptable by the Principal Investigator (i.e. Evidence of burr cell anemia (reported toxicity); Continued lipid intolerance (triglyceride >200) despite dose reduction attempts and administration modification; evidence of coagulopathy (INR > 2.0)). - b) Patient/guardian requests to discontinue treatment and/or observation for any reason. - c) A suitable organ has been located and the patient is able to undergo a liver or liver/intestinal transplant. - d) Decision by the Principal Investigator that termination is in the patient's best medical interest. - e) Patient is lost to follow up.